 Design exercise generator: FakeClients.com

-You’ll need to get to know all about the client you’re working for, the industry they’re in and the costumer they’re targeting.
-Start with getting to know more about the client.
+Firstly, you obviously already know the basic details of the client you're working for.
+You'll need to go further than that to get to know all about the client you’re working for, the industry they’re in and the customers or audience they’re targeting.
 The client probably already introduced themselves to you when first contacting you but they often don’t tell everything about themselves besides the positives.
-It’s important to also get to know the parts of their business that aren’t as doing well, what customers are actually thinking of them and what parts aren’t bringing in any money.
-Using the right branding, a lot of problems can potentially be fixed using methods the client often doesn’t know about.
-Is the business having problems targeting younger generations?
-You’ll know to keep that in mind when deciding who to target with the design of the logo.
+It’s important to, besides the things that are going well for them, also get to know the parts of their business that aren’t doing as well, what customers are actually thinking of them and what parts aren’t bringing in any money.
+Using the right branding, a lot of problems can potentially be fixed or at least aided using design.
+This is something the client often doesn’t realize.
+Ask your client for this information and write all of it down.
+You'll need to use all of the information you gathered in creating your first concepts.

 Not only get to know the business you’re working for but also the industry they’re operating in.
 Who are their competitors, rivals and partners?
 Do they have the same objectives as your client and what is their branding like?
-Don’t only look at the branding, however.
+Do not only look at the branding, however.
 Try to get a sense of what the results are of their branding.
-This will help you get a better idea of the impact the type of branding has on the customer in this industry your client is in.
-When a certain competitor has a younger customer base, and your client doesn’t, it’s a great idea to start looking at the differences in branding and the design of their logo, for example, that seems to speak more towards younger people.
-As much as you might want to focus mostly on the artistic side of designing a logo, your client will most likely focus primarily on a return on their investment in a new logo.
-It’ll be your job to try to find a balance and also think like a business.
+This will help you get a clear picture of the impact the type of branding has on the customer in the industry your client operates in.
+When a certain competitor has a younger customer base, and your client doesn’t, it’s a great idea to start looking at the differences in branding and the design of their logo that, for example, seems to speak more towards younger people.
+As much as you might want to focus mostly on the visual side of designing a logo, your client will most likely focus primarily on a return on their investment in a new logo.
+It’ll be your job to try to find a balance between these two factors.

 How to use briefs: "How to use design briefs to practice design"